APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: PLS Evaluation Criteria

-We define four criteria that an effective PLS evaluation metric should be sensitive to based on both abstractive summarization \citep{sai2022survey} and plain language summarization paradigms \cite{pitcher2022template, ondov2022survey, stoll2022plain, jain2022survey}.
-To assess metric sensitivity, we develop perturbations for each criteria (illustrative examples in Table~\ref{table:perturbation_example}, experimental details in App.~\ref{appsec:perturbation}).
-We define \textit{sensitivity} similar to prior work \citep{gabriel2020go} as being correlated in the expected direction with the amount of perturbation.
-These criteria and our designed perturbations are:
+We identify four criteria that an effective PLS evaluation metric should be sensitive to based on both abstractive summarization \citep{sai2022survey, koto2022ffci} and plain language summarization paradigms \cite{pitcher2022template, ondov2022survey, stoll2022plain, jain2022survey}.
+As in \citet{gabriel2020go}, we define \textit{sensitivity} as being correlated in the expected direction with the amount of change in that criteria.

-\begin{itemize}[noitemsep, topsep=1pt, leftmargin=10pt] \item \textbf{Informativeness} measures the extent to which a PLS covers essential information from the paper (e.g., methods, main findings) and incorporates relevant background information \cite{smith2021role, beck1991revising}.
-We perturb the text by deleting/adding sentences and adding definitions. \item \textbf{Simplification} describes the degree to which information is conveyed in a form that non-expert audiences can readily understand.
-It is distinct from informativess because it focuses on surface-level changes (e.g., shorter sentences) but not other changes relevant to content (e.g., background explanation).
-We replace sentences in the original text with simpler text. \item \textbf{Coherence} describes the logical arrangement of a plain language summary.
-We perturb the text by randomly reordering sentences. \item \textbf{Faithfulness} denotes how well the summary aligns factually with the source text.
-Perturbations are swapping numbers, noun phrases, synonyms, antonyms, and negating sentences. \end{itemize}
+\begin{itemize}[itemsep=0pt, topsep=2pt, leftmargin=10pt] \item \textbf{Informativeness} measures the extent to which the plain language summary covers essential information from the source text (e.g., methods, main findings) and incorporates relevant background information \cite{smith2021role, beck1991revising}.

-Designed perturbations allow us to control each criteria.
-We ensure perturbed text quality by manually validating a subsample of perturbations (\S\ref{sec:humaneval}).
+\item \textbf{Simplification} describes the degree to which information is conveyed in a form that non-expert audiences can readily understand.
+It is distinct from informativeness because it focuses on surface-level changes (e.g., shorter sentences) but not other changes relevant to content (e.g., background explanation).